ResourcesCo/macchiato/readme.md

 for components.

-The most basic thing that turns a notebook into a package of runnable code is [unpack-simple](./docs/unpack_simple.md), which takes fenced codeblocks that are preceded by an inline code block containing the filename, and writes the data to files.
+The most basic thing that turns a notebook into a package of runnable code is [unpack-simple](./docs/unpack-simple.md), which takes fenced codeblocks that are preceded by a header with an inline code block containing the path to the each file, and writes the files.

 The packages are then used to provide frontend and backend components for code notebooks.